WindowsNT/asm/Readme.md

 1. Put flat assembler (https://flatassembler.net/) to the path, or edit build.bat to include a path
 2. In Project Properties -> Debugger, put the BOCHSDBG.EXE path to command to run

-Build and run, it will automatically start bochs with the included DOS image.
+Build and run, it will automatically start bochs with the included FreeDOS image.
 It will create a CD-ROM as R: and you can run it.